Peral175/Ascon-Implementation/README.md

-# Ascon
+# Ascon Implementation in Python
-Python Implementation of ASCON

 This project is done as a Master Thesis at the University of Luxembourg.
+It is meant for academic purposes.